SAP-samples/teched2023-DT182v/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Generate an extensible RAP BO

-In this exercise, we will create...
+In this exercise, we will generate an extensible RAP BO.
+Since extending a RAP BO in parallel by several developers can cause severe problems every participant will work with his or her own base RAP BO.

 ## Exercise 1.1 Sub Exercise 1 Description